A hidden seaside gem for families on the Red Sea

 Price: From $200USD per night for a superior room in low season’; $300USD+ family rooms.
 You can add breakfast, half board, full board.

-**Check lowest prices now using our favourite comparison tool Hotels Combined – we have seen much cheaper deals on here than the standard rates.**
+**Check lowest prices now using comparison tool Hotels Combined – we have seen much cheaper deals on here than the standard rates.**

 Other Inclusions: Free valet parking, free wifi, free mini bar